lauslim12/intract-social-network/README.md

 # Intract Social Networking Site
 Intract social networking site, built with PHP, MariaDB, JavaScript.
+The theme is a social network for the reviews of Bordeaux Hotel of France.

 ## Catatan Khusus Kuliah
 Jobdesc: